InformaticsMatters/kubernetes-ansible-projects/README.md

 Every submodule is an isolated kubernetes-based ansible project.
 You do not have to use this project to use them - it's simply a convenient way to use all of them.
-The devcontainer provides you with all the tools you need while also mapping our kubernetes config files into the `${HOME}` directory of the container. `KUBECONFIG` is also set automatically to `${HOME}/.kube/config` so any kubernetes config file you have there will be available straight away.
+The built-in **devcontainer** provides you with all the tools you need while also mapping our kubernetes config files into the `${HOME}` directory of the container.

-Prerequisites: -
+`KUBECONFIG` is also set automatically to `${HOME}/.kube/config` so any kubernetes config file you have there will be available straight away.

+Prerequisites (to use the devcontainer): -

 1. Docker
 2. A `${HOME}/k8s-config` directory
 3. A `${HOME}/.kube` directory

+Prerequisites (to use your own environment): -

+1. Python (ideally v3.11 or better)
+2. Kubernetes config files
+3.  [kubectl]

-As the project uses submodules, if you've not used them before, it might be worth spending some time reading about how submodules behave -especially if you plan on editing the sub-module's code.
+As the project uses submodules, if you've not used them before, it might be worth spending some time reading about how submodules behave - especially if you plan on editing code in a submodule.

 ## Initialising the clone